oracle/graal/truffle/README.md

 ## Contributing

-You can contact the Truffle developers at graal-dev@openjdk.java.net mailing list.
 To contribute a change, verify it using

 ```bash
 $ mx gate
 ```
 and start a [pull request](https://help.github.com/articles/using-pull-requests/).
 Detailed info can be found in the [contributing document](CONTRIBUTING.md).

+## Community

+To reach out to the Truffle community (as well as the wider GraalVM community) consider the information available at https://www.graalvm.org/community/.
+There is a dedicated Truffle channel (`#truffle`) on the GraalVM community slack (https://www.graalvm.org/slack-invitation/).

 ## License